smatter52/ShivaVGes/README.md

 IV.
 IMPLEMENTATION

-## I.	I was looking for a graphics package to implement control panes on my Raspberry PI4
+## I.	Why?
+Raspberry PI!
-	and discovered AJ Starks implementation for OpenVG.
+	I was looking for a graphics package to implement control panes on my Raspberry PI4 and discovered AJ Starks implementation for OpenVG.
 Compiling it I found it would not run, on the PI4, Raspberry had voided the PI3 support for OpenVG.
 Now this is poor and without reasonable excuse, standards allow continuity and progress for developers.
 We are not all